o-lares/Oscy4/README.md

+# Welcome to my Github Page

-- 👋 Hi, I’m @Oscy4
+- 👋 Hi, I’m Oscar
-- 👀 I’m interested in ... robotics, machine learning and IoT
+- 👀 I’m interested in ... machine learning, data science and data
 - 🌱 I’m currently learning ... how to be a better programmer
-- 💞️ I’m looking to collaborate on ... anything robotics and AI related!
+- 💞️ I’m looking to collaborate on ... anything AI and ML
 - 📫 How to reach me ... via email, oscar.lares@uga.edu

 <!---